shepherd-06/Tampere-IOT-Project/readme.md

 ## Project Overview

 This project aims to create a comprehensive occupancy data dashboard for Kalevan liikuntapuisto in Tampere City.
 The dashboard displays historical occupancy data and provides a 30-day forecast using Prophet for predicting future occupancy trends.
-This project was developed as part of the Tampere City IoT Hackathon on June 11, completed within 6 hours.
+Additionally, the dashboard includes usage data in terms of total seconds the facility has been used by all users, converted to hours.
+This project was developed as part of the Imagine 2024 Tampere Program on June 11, completed within 6 hours.
+Data was provided by Wapice.

+This project is deployed at `https://imagine2024.ibtehaz.xyz`.
+The website is optimized for PC only at this moment.

 ## Features

 ### Data Visualization

-Displays historical occupancy data in an interactive bar chart.
+- Displays historical occupancy data in an interactive bar chart.
-Provides clear axis titles for better understanding: "Days" on the x-axis and "Occupancy (Total)" on the y-axis.
+- Provides clear axis titles for better understanding: "Days" on the x-axis and "Occupancy (Total)" or "Usage (Hours)" on the y-axis, depending on the data type.

 ### Forecasting

-Generates a 30-day occupancy forecast using Prophet.
+- Generates a 30-day occupancy forecast using Prophet.
-Forecast data is displayed in a line chart.
+- Forecast data is displayed in a line chart.
-A table displays the forecasted occupancy alongside the graph for easy reference.
+- ~~A table displays the forecasted occupancy alongside the graph for easy reference.~~

 ### Interactive UI

-Users can select a specific product to view detailed data and forecasts.
+- Users can select a specific product to view detailed data and forecasts.
-Loading spinner to indicate data fetching.
+- Loading spinner to indicate data fetching.
-Bootstrap integration for a responsive and aesthetically pleasing UI.
+- Bootstrap integration for a responsive and aesthetically pleasing UI.

 ## Installation